HelisLT/eneba-client/docs/howto/declared-stock.md

 ### Provision Request

 The system will make 3 attempts with a 5s sleep interval and 60s timeout for you to respond.
-In case of final failure, the order will be refunded.
+In case of final failure, the order will be canceled.

 If the `Provision Request` will end up in a failure, you will be charged the auction’s commission amount.